 An addiction to methamphetamine (meth) can rapidly take over an individual’s life.
 Due to the immediate, intensive, and long-lasting euphoria that meth induces, it is easy to become hooked on the substance.
 Once that addiction develops, it can be exceptionally difficult to overcome.
 People who are dependent on meth will unavoidably find that their use has begun to significantly impact most, if not all, areas of their lives in a negative way.
 These individuals may find that they are isolating themselves, putting a strain on relationships that they once held important.
 They may discover that they are unable to function appropriately in occupational or academic settings and, as a result, lose their jobs or get expelled from school.
 The use of methamphetamine also puts an individual’s health at great risk.
 While it can be hard to do, with proper treatment you can beat your addiction to meth.
 The staff at Red River wants to help.

-Red River Hospital is a 74-bed psychiatric and addiction treatment center located in Wichita Falls, Texas.
+Red River Hospital is a 74-bed psychiatric and addiction treatment clinic located in Wichita Falls, Texas.
 For over four decades, we have remained steadfast in our diligence to help improve the lives of those who entrust us with their care.
 Through individualized treatment plans, the highly trained and qualified staff at Red River Hospital assist those who are in need of services for behavioral health concerns, substance abuse issues, and co-occurring disorders.
 By separating our hospital into four distinct units, we are able to successfully meet the needs of all age groups, including children, adolescents, adults, and senior adults.
 We are also proud to offer a specialized military heroes unit for our United States Service Members.
 At Red River, we recognize how destructive an addiction to meth and we want to guide you as you develop the tools you need to rebuild your life.

 If you have a family member or loved one who is battling the demon of meth addiction, you are likely to be feeling an array of emotions.
-You might be feeling frustrated or angry at the fact that your loved continues to use this substance despite all of its negative consequences.
+You might be feeling frustrated or angry at the fact that your loved one continues to use this substance despite all of its negative consequences.
 You might also feel fearful as to what the future holds for your loved one if he or she does not stop using this dangerous drug.
 While you know that your loved one needs professional help, you may feel hesitant to broach the subject with him or her out of fear as to how he or she will react.
 It is very possible that your loved one will initially become angry and defensive, or he or she may even deny that a problem exists.
 Do not let this deter you.
 Remain persistent because, without treatment, the long-term effects of meth use can be fatal.